BhagirathsinhRana378/Anime__Website/README.md

 - ✅ High-quality images and brief descriptions of each anime
 - ✅ Fully responsive design (desktop, tablet & mobile)
 - ✅ Cinematic dark theme for immersive browsing
 - ✅ Organized sections dedicated to each anime series
+- ✅ All clickable links
+- ✅ Made with love💌 and passion❤️‍🔥

 ---